icure/medtech-docs/cockpit/how-to/how-to-manage-apps.md

 ![Create solution card](./img/solution-interactions/create-solution-card.png)

-Fill in the solution name and chose the cluster which should host the data of your solution by default (the cluster can be changed on a per-database basis).
+Fill in the solution name and choose the cluster which should host the data of your solution by default (the cluster can be changed on a per-database basis).
 Then, click on the **Create** button.

 ![Create button](./img/solution-interactions/create-button.png)

-## Edit an solution
+## Edit a solution

 To edit an existing solution, click on the **overflow menu**, on the top-right of your solution card.
 Click afterwards on the **Edit** button.